Quebec City mosque shooter could face longest sentence in Canadian history

 It was once considered the harshest sentence in Canada since the abolition of the death penalty in 1976.

-But some within the legal community question whether consecutive sentences are constitutional.
+But some within the legal community question whether stacking the parole ineligibility is constitutional.

 Douglas Garland, who was found guilty in Alberta of three counts of first-degree murder last year, was also given consecutive sentences.
 He won't be eligible for parole before 2093.